 TO GET ALL YOUR PLANNING QUESTIONS ANSWERED.

 It’s warm wood, deep sapphire ceilings adorned with abstract bird mobiles feel very sophisticated, too.
-My favorite part of Jiko is that you can request its menu from in-room dining.
-After a day at the parks, I loved tucking in with a beautiful vegetable curry.

 Every Disney resort offers a variety of activities for families: pools, arcades, and movies.
 But Animal Kingdom has the most extensive list of daily programs of any resort that are thoughtfully created to engage families in greater cultural connections to countries in Africa.

 Most of the cast members who arrange these activities participate in Disney’s Cultural Ambassador program, so be sure to start a conversation with them with your children.

 If you have a non-park day on your Disney vacation, the Animal Kingdom Lodge is a great place to come.
 Start with a late breakfast at Boma, watch a flamingo feeding, and enjoy the Hakuna Matata playground.

 There are many VIP tours at Animal Kingdom Lodge (and the theme park) that involve exclusive access to the animals and their habitats that include special meals.

 The Starlight Safari allows children aged 8 and older.
 For $89.00 per person, guests take a night time safari experience with their own night vision goggles to look at more than 30 different species, and no park tickets are required.

 For all of the magic that goes into the guest experience at Animal Kingdom Lodge, there is one thing about the resort that may detract from your experience.